sampattuzzi/PartII-Proposal/diss.md

 * and a conversion from a partial value to the final value.

 This the Reducer is passed into the *reduceR* primitive taking the place of our associative operator in the reduce primitive.
 Clearly, reduce can be implemented in terms of reduceR and so the later is the more general.

+# Preparation

+TODO: Summarise section

+TODO: Make more discursive, story like.

+TODO: Why am I doing all this?

 ## Accelerate